Heading out on the open road for a motorbiking road trip and camping weekend?

 You may not be able to bring as much as you would if you were in a car, but you do get a much more thrilling experience.

-The essential items to bring with you include a tent and high-quality sleeping bag, plus you will also want to bring spare clothes, shoes, a flashlight, toiletries and a first-aid kit.
+The essential items to bring with you include a tent and high-quality sleeping bag, plus you will also want to bring spare clothes, shoes, a flashlight, toiletries, and a first-aid kit.
+If your best propane heater for the garage is portable – you can take it too.

 Stop off regularly